 Cats are not yet legally required to be microchipped, but we highly recommend it given the number of cats that go missing.
 Chipped cats are more likely to be found and returned to their owners.

-Microchipping is a simple procedure that should only be carried out by a fully trained and qualified veterinary surgeon or nurse.
+Microchipping is a simple ten minute procedure, that should only be carried out by a fully trained and qualified veterinary surgeon or nurse.

 End of Life Care

 It is a sad fact of life that pets don’t live as long as their owners.
-We love our pets and become very attached to them.
+We love our pets and they truly do become a member of our family.
 Thinking about their end of life can be a traumatic experience.

 Some people prefer to euthanise at home because their pet is comforted by familiar surroundings and it allows them the privacy to grieve, whereas others would prefer the procedure to be carried out in the surgery.
 We are reluctant to move pets that are very unwell so often the decision rests on what is best for the animal.